gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 On most platforms, the name of the binary file is important, and at runtime must match the name that was used at link time.
 On UNIX platforms, the so_name (or install_path on OS X) that is built into the library binary is used.
 If not present, the absolute path of the library binary file is used.
-This means that in order to execute against a dynamic library.
+This means that in order to execute against a shared library.

 Generally, this means that the library must be installed in some form before it can be linked against.